AlmostEfficient/solana-crash-course/README.md

 # solana-crash-course
 Getting started on Solana for someone that's never touched a blockchain

+## A no buzzword Solana crash course
+I'm gonna explain everything you need to know about Solana and I'll try doing it without using any buzzwords.
+There's three parts to this, I recommend skimming parts that you feel comfortable with!

+**Who is this for?**
+Someone that's never used a blockchain and has no idea what Solana, Bitcoin, or Ethereum are.

+## What is Solana?
+Solana is a network on computers that runs

+Solana is a platform for building applications on top of.

 ## TOC
 - What is Solana?
 Compare to AWS/GCP.
 - How does Solana work?
 Compare to EC2 server + serverless vs pay per write/action.